Africa

 Day 3

-This morning transfer to Quito Airport for your light aiircraft flight across the Andes to Coca (Puerto Francisco de Orellana) - the gateway to the amazing Amazon jungle.
+This morning transfer to Quito Airport for your light aiircraft flight across the eastern Andes to Coca (Puerto Francisco de Orellana) - the gateway to the amazing Amazon jungle.

 You will be met at Coca Airport and transferred to the Napo River for your 3-hour motorised canoe ride deep into the Amazon Basin, the world's largest body of fresh water, with lunch box provided.
 Along the way you should see many bird species including herons, egrets, kingfishers and vultures whilst enjoying a packed lunch.
 There there should also be opportunities to spot some large birds such as toucans, parrots and macaws, as well as monkeys.